wptrainingteam/what-is-css/README.md

 * Text Editor/W3C CSS Validator
 * Online Picker Tool

-> A list of files, resources, equipment, or other materials the presenter will need for the lesson.
->
-> _For example:_
->
-> *   A local install of WordPress
-> *   The files for the TwentySixteen theme

 ## Notes for the Presenter

 * The lesson plan is meant to to be an introductory to CSS through demonstrations, exercises and tutorials.
 It is not a detailed course on CSS but an introduction to the topic for users who have a basic understanding of HTML and want to use CSS to style basic HTML elements.
 * Users must be able to answer ‘Yes’ to the first readiness question.
 If they answer ‘No’ to the second question then they can be directed to use the W3C CSS validator.

-> A list of any handy tips or other information for the presenter.
->
-> _For example:_
->
-> *  Participants may need to download the TwentySixteen theme before beginning
-> *  What to do if there’s no projector or internet available
-> *  What to do if a participant doesn’t have the necessary set up
-> *  How to handle different opinions about the topic

 ## Lesson Outline